Main Western railway line, New South Wales: Present operation

 Goods traffic continues as far as Nyngan, to and from the Cobar branch which connects at this point.
-NSW TrainLink operates the Central West Express XPT service to Dubbo.
+NSW TrainLink operates the Central West Express XPT service to Dubbo and a twice daily return passenger service to Bathurst using DMU Endeavour rolling stock.
 The section between Sydney and Orange carries the Indian Pacific train to Perth (via the Broken Hill line) and the once weekly NSW TrainLink Sydney to Broken Hill Xplorer DMU.
 The section to Lithgow carries electric commuter trains to and from Sydney (the Blue Mountains Line).

+High speed dynamic testing of rolling stock is authorised along a section of the line between Blacktown & St Marys (with sufficient track & overwiring capability).
+Often this section of line is shut at night to allow testing of new or re-designed rolling stock up to 160km/h under controlled conditions, as the current signalling is deficient at these speeds.